 - About two and a half hours for watching the full retouching videos

-- At least three hours retouching the images yourself in the way I suggest to understand the method and get the technique under your skin.
+- I suggest at least three hours retouching the images yourself, understanding the method, and getting the technique under your skin.

-- And then you should spend some hours retouching your own images using the techniques.
+- And then you should spend some hours retouching your pictures using the methods.

 What this is NOT:

-It is not a guide explaining how to work with a lot of tools you do not need to edit model images.
+It is not a guide explaining how to work with many tools you do not need to edit model images.
 There is nothing about frequency separation, the type tool, preparing for web publishing, making animated gifs of whatever.

 It is not a guide to Lightroom, although I demonstrate how I develop the demo images into the files you will receive.
-A more comprehensive guide on developing raw files will com later.
+A more comprehensive tutorial on developing raw files will come later.

-All the videos are available on Vimeo and they can be downloaded so you can save them on your computer for offline usage.
-But please check if Vimeo.com is available in your country before you purchase though!
+All the videos are available on Vimeo, and you can download and save them on your computer for offline usage.
+But please check if Vimeo.com is available in your country before you purchase, though!

-You can of course use the actions and technique to edit you own images and publish all you want, But the images I supply, the videos and the action are all copyright protected, and it is NOT allowed to share or publish any of it anywhere.
+Of course, you can use the actions and techniques to edit your images and publish all you want.
+Still, the pictures I supply, the videos, and the action are all copyright protected, and it is NOT allowed to share or publish any of it anywhere.
 You are specifically NOT allowed to publish the retouched images or videos anywhere without written permission from Thomas Holm.